-- (a) While a medical certificate will not normally be required for leave taken in periods of less than five consecutive days, where it is considered warranted, an employer may require a principal to produce a medical certificate or other evidence of sickness or injury satisfactory to the employer.
-If so, the employer will agree to meet the employee's reasonable expenses in obtaining the proof. - (b) When more than five consecutive days sick leave is taken, the employer may require the principal to provide a medical certificate from a registered health practitioner at the employee's expense.
+- (b) When more than five consecutive days sick leave is taken, the employer may require the principal to provide a medical certificate from a registered health practitioner at the employee's expense.
 If the principal cannot obtain a medical certificate, other evidence of sickness or injury satisfactory to the employer may be provided. - (c) When a period of sick leave exceeds 14 days the employer may require the principal to: - (i) provide a medical certificate from a registered health practitioner stating the expected date the teacher will be able to return to work.
 The employer may require the principal to provide further medical certificates should the sick leave continue beyond the expected date of return stated in this or subsequent medical certificates. - (ii) obtain a second medical opinion from an independent registered health practitioner nominated by the employer and agreed to by the principal provided that such agreement shall not be unreasonably withheld.
 The cost of a second medical opinion will be met by the employer.

-7.3.7 Principals temporarily working reduced hours on account of sickness
+7.3.4 Principals temporarily working reduced hours on account of sickness